 - i.
 A written warning

 - ii.
 A final written warning

 - iii.
 Termination or suspension of membership entitlements

-The Panel, for the avoidance of doubt, has discretion to impose sanctions against members of student groups and the whole student group, individually and collectively.
+The Panel, for the avoidance of doubt, has discretion to impose sanctions against members of student groups and the whole student group, individually and collectively and the above list is not exhaustive and other sanctions may also apply.